Function Declaration

 }

-TypeName parameter1, parameter2, as with variable declarations.func multiply(Int x, y) -> Int// x and y are Int
+func multiply(Int x, y) -> Int // x and y are Int

-- Always and only in the trailing return type syntax (using
+Always and only in the trailing return type syntax (using -> ReturnType).

--> ReturnType),- but void functions (AKA “procedures”) are written without trailing
+Void functions (AKA “procedures”) are written without trailing :-> Void

 func(Int, Int -> Int)* pointerToFunctionOfIntAndIntToIntfunc(Int)* pointerToFunctionOfIntfunc(Int, Int -> Int)& referenceToFunctionOfIntAndIntToInt// Can’t be zerofunc(Int)& referenceToFunctionOfInt